 These foods should make up most of your diet.
-The study from 2004 that linked red meat consumption to endometriosis also Studies showed that women who eat green vegetables 13 times or more per week (roughly twice a day) were 70 percent less likely to have endometriosis than those who green vegetables less than six times per week.
+The study from 2004 that linked red meat consumption to endometriosis also suggested that women who eat green vegetables 13 times or more per week (roughly twice a day) were 70 percent less likely to have endometriosis than those who consume green vegetables less than six times per week.

 Women who ate fresh fruit 14 times or more per week (at least twice a day) were 40 percent less likely to have endometriosis than those who ate fruit and vegetables less than six times per week.

-This study suggests that there may be link between eating a healthy diet, low in red meat and high in fruit and vegetables and a reduced risk of developing endometriosis.
+This study suggests that there may be a link between eating a healthy diet low in red meat and high in fruit and vegetables and a reduced risk of developing endometriosis.